Canneloni with cauliflower by Jamie Oliver | insimoneskitchen.com

 • 500 gr cauliflower washed and chopped into pieces

-• 2 to 3 small dried spanish chili's
+• 2 to 3 chili's small dried spanish

 • red wine vinegar of good quality

-• 5 dl of creme fraiche
+• 5 dl creme fraiche

-• 200 gr parmezan finely grated
+• 200 gr parmesan finely grated

-• 16 tubes of cannelloni
+• 16 tubes cannelloni

-• 200 gr mozarella of good quality
+• 200 gr mozzarella

 • extra virgin oliveoil

-• 4 large handfuls of rocket washed and dried
+• 4 handfuls rocket washed and dried

 • 1 lemon